adaptris/interlok-docs-legacy/pages/ui/ui-widgets.md

 }
 ```

+The JSON payload can be validated using the JSON schema: [custom-widget-table-and-chart-schema](./files/json-schema/custom-widget-table-and-chart-schema.json)

 {% include note.html content="The full content of the widgets will be refreshed every time so the endpoints need to return the all the data that need to be displayed." %}

+{% include tip.html content="You can use <a href=\"https://www.jsonschemavalidator.net\" target=\"_blank\">https://www.jsonschemavalidator.net</a> to validate the JSON payload with the JSON schemas." %}

 ## Widget Group ##